bio-guoda/preston/architecture.md

 ## `simplified hexastore`

-The simplified hexastore keeps an index of the immutable versions of the biodiversity dataset graph provenance over time.
+The simplified hexastore ([Weiss et al. 2008](#weiss2008)) keeps an index of the immutable versions of the biodiversity dataset graph provenance over time.
 This index allows to traverse from the first version of the provenance to the next.
 The index is created by hashing a query (what is the next version?) and associating this query hash to the content hash uri of the related provenance log version.

 The query hash is calculated by combining the hashed resource uri with a hashed version relationship (e.g., ```hasVersion``` or ```previousVersion```).
 These two hash uri are appended and the result is hashed again to create a unique query hash uri.
 For example, the query for the first version of a biodiversity dataset graph is always: